Janet-V/Janet-V/README.md

 # Hi there 👋👩‍💻, my name is Janet
 I'm a graduate with a bachelor's degree on Computer Science and a minor in Mathematics.
-I developed a passion for data analysis and completed a data analysis bootcamp.
+I developed a passion for data analysis and completed some courses in data analytics.
 I have a solid understanding of data analytics techniques such as data mining, data merging, statistics, critical thinking, and dashboard building.

 ## Projects